-The LLR value for shortened symbols $r_\mathrm{s}\gg 1$ and in our implementation we used $r_\mathrm{s}:=100$.
-The LLR for punctured symbols is zero as there is no information about their values, since they come from independent true RNG
+The LLR value for shortened symbols $r_\mathrm{s}\gg 1$ and, in our implementation, we use $r_\mathrm{s}:=100$.
+The LLR for punctured symbols is zero, as there is no information about their values since they come from an independent true RNG

 The initial messages from check nodes to symbol nodes are given by the initial values of corresponding LLRs as follows: